Improvements on some partial trace inequalities for positive semidefinite block matrices: More inequalities for two by two block matrices

+We say that $\bm{x}$ is {\it majorized} by $\bm{y}$, denoted by $\bm{x} \prec \bm{y}$, if $\bm{x}\prec_w \bm{y}$ and the sum of all entries of $\bm{x}$ equal to the sum of all entries of $\bm{y}$.
+More generally, if the dimension of $\bm{x}$ is larger than $\bm{y}$, the inequality $\bm{x}\prec \bm{y}$ really means that $\bm{x}\prec (\bm{y},\bm{0})$, where the zero vector is added to make the length of $(\bm{y},\bm{0})$ the same as that of $\bm{x}$.
 The majorization theory has become a rich research field with far-reaching applications to a wide number of areas, we refer to the recent monograph \cite{MOA11} or \cite[Chapter 10]{Zhang11} for comprehensive surveys on this subject.

-Historically, the first example of majorization arising in matrix theory is usually attributed to Issai Schur, which states that the diagonal elements of a Hermitian matrix $H$ are majorized by its eigenvalues, i.e., $\bm{d}(H)\prec \bm{\lambda} {(H)}$.
+Let $H$ be a Hermitian matrix.
+We denote by $\bm{\lambda}(H)$ the vector of eigenvalues of $H$ in which the components are sorted in decreasing order.
+Historically, the first result of majorization arising in matrix theory is usually attributed to Issai Schur, who proved that the diagonal elements of $H$ are majorized by its eigenvalues, i.e., $\bm{d}(H)\prec \bm{\lambda} {(H)}$.
 This majorization provided a new and profound understanding on Hadamard's determinant inequality; see, e.g., \cite[p.
 514]{HJ13}.
-Due to Schur's discovery, a large number of other majorization inequalities have been found in the context of matrix analysis.
-For instance, if $A=\left[ A_{i,j}\right]_{i,j=1}^m \in \mathbb{M}_m(\mathbb{M}_n)$ is Hermitian, then Schur's inequality implies $ \bm{d} (H)\prec \bm{\lambda} (A_{1,1} \oplus \cdots \oplus A_{m,m})$.
+Due to Schur's discovery, a large number of majorization inequalities have been found in the context of matrix analysis.
+For instance, if $A=\left[ A_{i,j}\right]_{i,j=1}^m \in \mathbb{M}_m(\mathbb{M}_n)$ is Hermitian, then Schur's inequality implies $ \bm{d} (A)\prec \bm{\lambda} (A_{1,1} \oplus \cdots \oplus A_{m,m})$.
 Furthermore, if $A$ is positive semidefinite, it is well-known (see \cite[p.
 259]{HJ13} and \cite[p.
 308]{MOA11}) that

 Moreover, Rotfeld and Thompson \cite[p.
 330]{MOA11} obtained an analogous complement,

 In the sequel, we shall provide a comparison between (\ref{eqm1}) and (\ref{eqm2}) under the PPT condition.
 First of all, we recall the following lemma, which was proved by Hiroshima \cite{Hiro03} in the language of quantum information theory; see \cite{Lin15laa} for an alternative proof.